 While there were several other popular apple cider vinegar tonic formulas around at the time, Rosemary wanted to create hers using common household herbs and ingredients.
 Thus, a popular folk remedy and the name fire cider was born.
 (Gladstar, Rosemary (2019) Fire Cider!
 North Adams, MA.
 Storey Publishing.)

-Everyone put their spin on what went into it, but at the end of the day, it was still called fire cider.
+Everyone put their own spin on what went into it, but at the end of the day, it was still called fire cider.

-Who are the types of folks who would drink fire cider?
+Who should drink fire cider?